-Over the coming weeks, we’ll be outlining six ways that plastics are fueling updates to your future automotive experience.
+We've outlined six ways that plastics are fueling updates to your future automotive experience.
 Here’s a glimpse:

 - Autonomous – Lightweight plastics will help offset the additional weight needed for automated driving systems – e.g., sensors, biometrics, electronics, radar and LiDAR (light detection and ranging) – as well as help integrate these systems into vehicles and provide new and flexible interior configurations for passengers.